 d) Your personal data was processed illegally.

-e) The deletion of your personal data is required to fulfil a legal obligation under Union law or the law of the member state to which we are subject.
+e) The deletion of your personal data is required to fulfill a legal obligation under Union law or the law of the member state to which we are subject.

 f) Your personal data were collected for information company services offered under Art.
 8 Para.
 1 GDPR.